Cody Bellinger Preview, Player Props: Cubs vs. Reds

 Cody Bellinger At The Plate

-- Bellinger has 127 hits and an OBP of .366, both of which are tops among Chicago hitters this season.
+- Bellinger leads Chicago with 128 hits and an OBP of .365 this season.

-- Among qualifying hitters in MLB action, his batting average ranks sixth, his on-base percentage ranks 19th, and he is eighth in the league in slugging.
+- Among the qualifying batters in baseball, he ranks sixth in batting average, 21st in on-base percentage, and eighth in slugging.

-- In 50 games this season (48.1%), Bellinger has picked up an RBI, and in 17 of those games (16.3%) he had two or more.
-He has also driven in three or more of his team's runs in nine contests.
+- Bellinger is batting .300 with two homers during his last outings and is on a four-game hitting streak.

-- He has scored in 55.8% of his games this year, with more than one run scored in 18.3%.
+- Bellinger has picked up an RBI in 47.6% of his games this year, with two or more RBI in 16.2% of his games.
+He has also plated three or more runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.